vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 ![image](/assets/2024-05-26/060.png)

-## Views
+## Use Views

-In genereal we have two options to access the data.
-We can either access the entity of the Dataverse directly, this includes all attributes and all rows.
-Or the more preferred way is to use a view.
+In general, we have two options to access the data:

+1. We can access the entity of the Dataverse directly, which includes all attributes and all rows.
+2. We can use a view.

+Using a view is the preferred way.
 We can build a view directly in the Power Apps dev environment.
-The screenshot shows a view as seen by an end user in the CRM portal.
-The view depends on the entity "salesorder" in the D365 CRM system.
-It shows several orders for the shipment team and very limited number of attributes (columns).
-This will basis for the data access in the next paragraph.
+The following screenshot shows a view, as seen by an end user in the CRM portal.
+The view depends on the `salesorder` entity in the D365 CRM system.
+It shows several orders for the shipment team and a very limited number of attributes (columns).
+This will be the basis for the data access in the next paragraph.

 ![image](/assets/2024-05-26/070.png)